Background pattern

 In patients with kidney problems, it may be necessary to reduce the dose of cefixima.
 Your doctor will calculate the correct dose for you based on the results of blood or urine tests that measure kidney function.

-The available data on the use of cefixima in children and adolescents with kidney problems are insufficient.
-Therefore, it is not recommended to use cefixima in these patients.
+There is insufficient data available on the use of cefixima in children and adolescents with kidney problems.
+Therefore, cefixima is not recommended for use in these patients.

-Adolescents 12 years of age and older can receive the same dose as adults.
+Adolescents from 12 years of age onwards can receive the same dose as adults.

 Children under 12 years of age